 In the interests of full disclosure here’s what’s in mine!

-Given I drive a big old Chevrolet with lots of bells and whistles and lights that seem to come on when they feel like it – I keep that very close to me in the glovebox.
-That’s because I know I am notorious at not reading instructions and fumbling around so I have consciously made that choice to keep the instructions to hand!
+Given I drive a big old Chevrolet with lots of bells and whistles and lights that seem to come on when they feel like it—I keep the owner’s manual very close to me in the glovebox.
+That’s because I know I am notorious for not reading instructions and fumbling around!
+So I have consciously made that choice to keep the instructions close.

 So, this all makes sense to me but what does your glovebox say about you?

-I would say gadget chargers are must these days for your mobile device nothing worse than losing power just when you need to listen an important voice message especially for business people who have to travel a lot and dash to the train station or airport.
+I would say gadget chargers are must these days for your mobile device nothing worse than losing power just when you need to listen an important voice message—especially for business people who have to travel a lot and dash to the train station or airport.
 I’m willing to bet you have a charging cable or portable battery somewhere close.

 So, here’s an exercise for you: